surendragurjar/fetchPoints/ReadMe.txt

 Instructions

-How to run the application:
-- Download the project fetchPoints from Git
-- Import as maven project in Eclipse
-- Run the project

 Overview:
 This application has 3 endpoints to manage user points with payers

 Language / Technologies:
 Java, Spring Boot

+How to run the application:
+- Download the project fetchPoints from Git
+- Import as maven project in Eclipse
+- Run the project from /fetchPoints/src/main/java/com/rewards/fetch/fetchPoints/FetchPointsApplication.java

 Assumptions:
 - If user does not have balance and deduct call is made application should throw the Low Balance Exception